 For the first time since 2017, the Detroit Tigers are picking outside of the top ten in the MLB Draft.

-We first took a stab at projecting the top of this class way back in July, shortly after the 2021 draft concluded, and things haven’t changed too dramatically since then.
-We have some performances from the Cape Cod League and the Collegiate National Team to discuss, and there have been the usual spate of unfortunate injuries, but mostly this is just a refresher for the start of the college baseball season.
+We first took a stab at projecting the top of this class way back in July, shortly after the 2021 draft concluded, and last week we checked in on how the college class was looking after summer performances in the Cape Cod League and the Collegiate National Team.

-Detroit Tigers 2022 MLB Draft Options – College Pitchers
+Detroit Tigers 2022 MLB Draft Options – High School RHP